MarkC11235/LII/README.md

 ## **Intro**

 CastleLang is a dynamically typed, interpreted language.
+Everything is passed by value.
 The language is designed to be easy to use and read.
 The Castle Vitual Machine runs .cl_exe files.
 These files are compiled from .cl files which are written in CastleLang.

 To Use: